Brighton, Michigan

-Brighton is a city in the Detroit metropolitan area in southeastern Livingston County, Michigan, United States.
-As of the 2010 census, the city population was 7,444.
+Brighton is a city in Livingston County in the U.S. state of Michigan.
+As of the 2020 census, its population was 7,446.
 Brighton forms part of the South Lyon-Howell-Brighton Urban Area.
-It is one of two incorporated cities in Livingston County, and incorporates land that was part of Brighton, Green Oak and Genoa townships.
+It is one of two incorporated cities in Livingston County and incorporates land that was part of Brighton, Green Oak, and Genoa townships.

 History

 Brighton was established in 1832.
 It was incorporated as a village in 1867 and as a city in 1928.

 Geography

 Topography

 According to the United States Census Bureau, the city has an area of 3.69 sqmi, of which 3.56 sqmi is land and 0.13 sqmi is water.